triton-inference-server/tutorials/Popular_Models_Guide/StableDiffusion/README.md

 #### Example: Ten Clients Sending Ten Requests Each

 The following command enables ten clients each sending ten requests.
+Each client is an independent process that sends its requests one after the other in parallel with the other nine clients.

 ```bash
 python3 client.py --model stable_diffusion_xl --requests 10 --clients 10